ecward/RCV_course/README.md

 road network, e.g. that the RCV should be in the right lane and this leads to the right lane of the connecting road after the turn.
-A map of the road network, such as an RNDF file or a Lanelet file, containing the lon,lat of center of lanes is assumed to be available a-priori although it might not be very accurate.
-We thus need to estimate the RCVs position relative to the off-line road map, e.g. the distance to the right edge of the road.
+A map of the road network, such as an RNDF file or a Lanelet file, containing the lon,lat of center of lanes is assumed to be available a-priori.

 The motion planning in scenario 1. will at least be able to find a route that does not collide with any static obstacle.
 Consideration